Hong Kong 'suspends work' on controversial extradition bill | DW | 15.06.2019

 Growing anger

 The bill proposes a legal mechanism to allow the extradition of Hong Kong residents and Chinese or foreign nationals traveling through the city to mainland China.
-Hong Kong leader Lam argues that it prevents criminals from seeking to hide in the financial hub.
+Hong Kong leader Lam argues that it would prevent criminals from seeking to hide in the financial hub.

 "We can't be a refuge for fugitive offenders," Lam said on Saturday.

-But critics believe it would extend Beijing's grip on the autonomous city, which is governed under a "one country, two systems" policy cemented during the British handover of Hong Kong in 1997.
+But critics believe it would tighten Beijing's grip on the autonomous city, which is governed under a "one country, two systems" policy cemented during the British handover of Hong Kong in 1997.

 Read more: Opinion: Hong Kong wants democracy